Fillmore Slim: Early life

 Born and raised in Baton Rouge, Louisiana, United States, Fillmore began learning about the blues at an early age.
 "I done lived the blues," he once said in an interview.
 "The blues is about picking cotton, working in the fields, living in the streets, and you know I did all these things."

 In 1955, he moved to Los Angeles to pursue a musical career, playing by himself in the street and later starting a band called Eddy N and The Blues Slayers.
-During this time he had a relationship with Etta James before she achieved her fame as a blues singer and recorded a few 45 rpm records himself.
+During this time he had a relationship with Etta James before she achieved her fame as a blues singer, and recorded a few 45 rpm records himself.
 His most successful record from this time was titled "You Got the Nerve of a Brass Monkey".

 Pimping

 Fillmore's life took a dramatic turn when one night, while playing a blues bar in Midland, Texas, he noticed a young woman who kept coming in and out of the bar.
 As he tells it, "Finally, she came up to me and said, "I like you.
 I want you to have this money."
 I asked her how she got all that money.
 She finally told me she was a hooker.
 I asked her what a hooker did, and she broke it on down for me."
 Upon returning to California, he relocated to San Francisco, bringing the girl along with him for extra income.
-He continued working as a musician, playing in Fillmore District clubs like the Trees Pool Hall and the old Fillmore Theater.
-He even scored gigs opening for B.B.
-King and Dinah Washington.
+He continued working as a musician, playing in Fillmore District clubs such as the Trees Pool Hall and the old Fillmore Theater.
+During this time, he opened for B. B. King and Dinah Washington.

 Eventually, however, Fillmore found the lure of pimping too strong and effectively left music behind.
-He built up a stable of prostitutes and had anywhere from ten to twenty two women working Fillmore Street every day.
+He built up a stable of prostitutes and had anywhere from ten to 22 women working Fillmore Street every day.
 His wardrobe consisted of sharkskin suits, alligator shoes and diamond watches, and he could often be seen cruising up and down Fillmore Street in a new Cadillac.
-In the documentary American Pimp, Fillmore estimates that, in his entire career as a pimp, he had over 9,000+ prostitutes.
+In the documentary American Pimp, Fillmore estimates that, in his entire career as a pimp, he had over 9,000 prostitutes.